 Possible Alignment/Contrast/Color Editing

 The software has aligned the images automatically.
 However, it happens that it couldn’t find enough control points to align certain pictures properly.
-The software allows manual creation of control points.
+The software allows the manual creation of control points.
 It is often presented with a kind of virtual magnifying glass, enabling you to select the same pixels very precisely on both pictures.

-Sometimes, if the control points are of a very bad quality, you might even want to delete some of them and replace them by your own.
+Sometimes, if the control points are of very bad quality, you might even want to delete some of them and replace them by your own.
 When you are done editing the control points, you will have to optimize the panorama.
 That’s a recalculation of the stitching with the new control points.

-At this step you might also want to use the “panorama Editor” mode to correct some contrast, light or color settings.
+At this step you might also want to use the “panorama Editor” mode to correct some contrast, light, or color settings.

-When you are happy with your preview, your last task it to hit the “render panorama” button to launch the rendering of the real full resolution panoramic image.
+When you are happy with your preview, your last task is to hit the “render panorama” button to launch the rendering of the real full-resolution panoramic image.
 This can take a little while depending on how powerful your computer is.
 If your computer has a limited RAM memory and your panorama is made of many pictures that already have a big size, it is possible that the software will return you an “insufficient RAM memory” error.
 Try resizing down the images you import into the software if that’s the case.

 To give you an idea, the panoramas on this site are 9,500 or 10,000 pixels wide.
 But some people will tell you that it is still too much.
 Actually, it is considered that the minimum width for a good quality full screen panorama is 6000 px.
-However, I still recommend you to render a larger top-quality image first, that you can resize later if needed.
+However, I still recommend you render a larger top-quality image first, which you can resize later if needed.
 As a personal preference, I avoid creating full-size panoramas that are below 9,000 px wide.

 These were the steps you will follow to create your panorama.
 These steps are often very intuitive in the way panorama software is made.
-But before using your software, I suggest you to read about the different panoramic image projections.
+But before using your software, I suggest you read about the different panoramic image projections.
 Click on the link below to continue.